A Deployment-Friendly Foundational Framework for Efficient Computational Pathology

 \subsection{Overall Assessment}

 To evaluate LitePath, this study leverages diverse pathology datasets and tasks alongside real-world deployment metrics.
-Specifically, we assessed 19 PFMs using 26 distinct tasks covering lung, breast, gastric, and colorectal cancers, incorporating 26 internal held-out test cohorts, 9 external cohorts, and 2 prospective cohorts (Fig.~\ref{fig:results_overall}a--d).
-The evaluated PFMs include LitePath, H-Optimus-1, UNI2\cite{uni}, MUSK\cite{MUSK}, CONCH1.5\cite{CONCH}, Phikon2\cite{Phikon2}, CHIEF\cite{CHIEF}, Virchow2\cite{Virchow2}, GPFM\cite{gpfm}, mSTAR\cite{mstar}, Hibou-L\cite{hibou}, Prov-GigaPath\cite{gigapath}, Virchow\cite{virchow}, UNI\cite{uni}, PLIP\cite{plip}, Phikon\cite{Phikon}, CONCH\cite{CONCH}, CTransPath\cite{ctranspath}, and Resnet50\cite{he2016deep}.
-The multi-center benchmark contains 15,672 slides from 9,808 patients across nine hospitals and is disjoint from public pretraining data, ensuring an impartial evaluation.
-Macro-AUC average ranking scores across the 37 cohorts are computed as an overall metric for accuracy.
+Specifically, we assessed 22 PFMs using 33 distinct tasks covering lung, breast, gastric, and colorectal cancers, incorporating 33 internal evaluation cohorts, 10 external cohorts, and 2 prospective cohorts (Fig.~\ref{fig:results_overall}a--d).
+The evaluated PFMs include LitePath, H-Optimus-1, H0-mini\cite{h0_mini}, EAGLE\cite{neidlinger2025deep}, UNI2\cite{uni}, MUSK\cite{MUSK}, CONCH1.5\cite{CONCH}, TITAN\cite{TITAN}, Phikon2\cite{Phikon2}, CHIEF\cite{CHIEF}, Virchow2\cite{Virchow2}, GPFM\cite{gpfm}, mSTAR\cite{mstar}, Hibou-L\cite{hibou}, Prov-GigaPath\cite{gigapath}, Virchow\cite{virchow}, UNI\cite{uni}, PLIP\cite{plip}, Phikon\cite{Phikon}, CONCH\cite{CONCH}, CTransPath\cite{ctranspath}, and Resnet50\cite{he2016deep}.
+The multi-center benchmark contains 17,837 slides from 9,977 patients across nine hospitals and is disjoint from public pretraining data, ensuring an impartial evaluation.
+Classification cohorts were evaluated using Macro-AUC, whereas survival cohorts were evaluated using C-index.
+Average task-performance ranks were computed by ranking PFMs within each cohort according to the corresponding metric and then averaging the ranks across cohorts.
 To emphasize practical relevance, PFMs were further deployed on the affordable and accessible NVIDIA Jetson device to measure throughput.
-We assess deployability by analyzing the trade-offs between average ranking scores and model parameters (Fig.~\ref{fig:results_overall}e), as well as between average ranking scores and throughput (Fig.~\ref{fig:results_overall}f).
-With 22.5M parameters (28$\times$ smaller than Virchow2 and 50$\times$ smaller than H-Optimus-1) and a throughput of 208 slides per hour on a Jetson device (104.5$\times$ faster than Virchow2), LitePath achieves an average ranking score of 5.6 across the 37 cohorts (Fig.~\ref{fig:main}d), placed second among the 19 evaluated PFMs (with Virchow2 in first place, scoring 5.3).
+We assess deployability by analyzing the trade-offs between average ranks and model parameters (Fig.~\ref{fig:results_overall}e), as well as between average ranks and throughput (Fig.~\ref{fig:results_overall}f).
+With 22.5M parameters (28$\times$ smaller than Virchow2 and 50$\times$ smaller than H-Optimus-1) and a throughput of 208 slides per hour on a Jetson device (104.5$\times$ faster than Virchow2), LitePath achieves the best average rank across all 45 cohorts (6.56), slightly ahead of Virchow2 (6.58).